TimmyTam123/ScuffedDiscord/README.md

 *Settings Notes*
-In the setting users should have the ablity to change the background Users can upload Images as long as they are not pornographic
+In the setting users should have the ablity to change the background Users can upload Images as long as they are safe and for work audiences

 Language support.